 * Nov.
 17: Betty Lynn greets fans at the Andy Griffith Museum 12:30-3:30 p.m.
 She will have autographed 8 x 10 photos available ($10).
 For info, visit the website at www.andygriffithmuseum.org or call (336) 786-1604.

 * Nov.
-27: Roland White and his band return for a show starting at 9 p.m. at the Station Inn in Nashville, Tenn.
+27: Roland White and his band perform at 9 p.m. at the Station Inn in Nashville, Tenn.

 * Dec.
 2: Roland White and his band host the annual Bill Monroe Appreciation Night at 9 p.m. at the Station Inn in Nashville, Tenn.

 * Dec.
 9: The Mayberry Christmas show starring Maggie Peterson (Charlene Darling), Rodney Dillard and the current Dillards band, and David "Mayberry Deputy" Browning returns to Middle Tennessee for a performance at Green Hill Church, 13251 Lebanon Road in Mt.
 Juliet, Tenn.
-Doors open at 6 p.m.
-Show time is 7 p.m.
-Ticket information will be coming soon.
+Doors open at 5 p.m.
+Show time is 6 p.m.
+General admission tickets are $20 (Family 4-Pack and Group discounts are also available.)
+For tickets and more info, visit mayberrychristmas.org or call 615-754-7035.
 Sponsored by Green Hill Church, Victory Baptist Church and Abundant Life Church.

 **** News of Cast & Crew ****